 8. Hiking Through Long Island’s Parks

-Exploring Long Island State parks and trails is among one of my favorite things to do on Long Island!
+Exploring Long Island State parks and trails is one of my favorite things to do on Long Island!
+This is also one of the best free things to do on Long Island since most parks are free to visit.
 One of the most popular hikes through Long Island is the Greenbelt trail of over 31 miles that stretches from the North Shore to the South Shore.

 The Greenbelt also goes through 4 very popular parks, Heckscher State Park, Sunken Meadow State Park, Caleb Smith State Park, and Connetquot State Park (one of my favorites).

-Other favorite parks include Valley Stream State Park (where we took our Engagement photos) Hempstead Lake Park (dog friendly), and Heckscher Park where you can go disc golfing!
+Other favorite parks include Valley Stream State Park (where we took our Engagement photos), Hempstead Lake Park (dog friendly), Cold Spring Harbor State Park, and Heckscher Park, where you can go disc golfing!

 9. Old Westbury Garden

-The Old Westbury Graden is another beautiful garden on Long Island and one of the top things to do!
-This former estate boast 200 acres of formal grounds, gardens, ponds, and lakes giving you total Great Gatsby vibes.
+The Old Westbury Gardens is another great place to go for beautiful gardens on Long Island and one of the best things to do!
+This former Historic Mansion boasts 200 acres of formal gardens, ponds, and lakes, giving you total Great Gatsby vibes.

-Tickets to the Old Westbury grounds currently need to be purchased in advance and range from $7-$12 dollars a person.
+Tickets to the Old Westbury grounds currently need to be purchased in advance and range from $7-$12 dollars per person.

 Address: 71 Old Westbury Rd, Old Westbury, NY 11568